Ischemic Heart Disease Program

 Researchers in the Ischemic Heart Disease Program are looking at the mechanisms and genetics of spontaneous coronary dissection, one of the major causes of myocardial infarction in young women.

 Percutaneous and surgical revascularization

-Mayo Clinic physicians and researchers have strong expertise in the area of stress cardiomyopathy.
-An important differential diagnosis of acute coronary syndrome is the relatively recently described condition called apical balloon syndrome, also known as takotsubo cardiomyopathy or stress cardiomyopathy.
+Mayo Clinic physicians and researchers in the Cardiovascular Research Center have strong expertise in the area of stress cardiomyopathy.
+An important differential diagnosis of acute coronary syndrome is the relatively recently described condition called apical ballooning syndrome, also known as takotsubo cardiomyopathy, stress cardiomyopathy and broken heart syndrome.

-Mayo Clinic has a prospective registry for apical ballooning syndrome, and Mayo researchers are participating in an international registry to better understand the clinical features and outcomes of patients with this unique condition, which predominantly occurs in postmenopausal women.
+Mayo Clinic has a prospective registry for apical ballooning syndrome, and researchers are participating in an international registry to better understand the clinical features and outcomes of patients with this unique condition, which occurs mainly in postmenopausal women.